 If the required language is your native language or is not available at OLS, you are exempt from participation.
 The OLS test is not a valid language certificate.

-- The courses’ learning objectives and qualifications are comparable
+- The courses have similar learning objectives and skills.

-- Level of study and workload in the semester are comparable
+- The level of study and workload in the semester are similar.

-- Courses at the partner university fit into the qualification objective and study profile of your degree programme
+- The courses offered at the partner university fit into the qualification objective and study profile of your degree programme.

-Please inform the International Centre promptly by e-mail at least 30 days before the planned end of your stay if you are shortening or extending your exchange, even if it is only for a few days.
+You will receive an email from the International Centre at least 30 days before the planned end of your stay asking if you are shortening or extending your Erasmus+ study period, even if it is only for a few days.
+Please use the online form that is linked in our email for your announcements.
+If you want to announce an prolongation, please make sure to meet the requirements mentioned in the online form.

 Exchanges in uncertain times